storj/docs/code/Style.md

 }
 ```

+## Concurrency

+Avoid using `go func`, `make(chan X`, in business code.
+These should only be used in types/structs for concurrency handling.

+When using `go func` or `make(chan X` it's very easy to introduce a bug due to:

+* improper ctx handling,
+* improper closing of channel,
+* not waiting for goroutines to finish,
+* async closing of used resources,
+* changing business code, which breaks the concurrent handling.

+Prefer synchronization primitives in `golang.org/x/sync`, `storj.io/common/sync2` or write a custom one.

 ## Unused Code

 Avoid merging unused code into main unless there is a justifiable reason to do so.
 This includes methods, functions, constants, variables, and parameters.
 A reason one may leave unused code is if the method is necessary to implement an interface.